See into the SEI

 - 3 min read

 The solid electrolyte interphase (SEI) is a thin passivation layer that forms on the anode during the first few charge–discharge cycles of a battery.
+Once formed, it inhibits continuous electrolyte decomposition and limits parasitic side reactions.
 Structurally, the SEI typically consists of two sub-layers: an outer porous organic layer, and an inner dense inorganic layer.
+While SEI formation can be tricky, a well-formed SEI is really important for maintaining stable long-term cycling, and minimizing the calendar aging of batteries.

 How is the SEI formed?